MounikaBeerelly/AWS-Services/Cloudwatch.md

   - Improves the reliability, performance, and cost-effectiveness of your infrastructure and applications
   - Reduces mean time to resolution (MTTR)
   - Provides a unified view of operational health.

+# AWS X-Ray
+- AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+- With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+Key Features
+Distributed Tracing – Tracks requests from API Gateway → Lambda → DynamoDB Latency Analysis – Identifies slow-performing AWS resources